You can assign a security policy to Teradata user and profile objects in the directory.

 Some Teradata user and profile objects may already exist in the directory as a result of configuring LDAP authorization, as shown in the following diagram.

-In a multiple database environment, where users log on through Unity, a single tdatSystem object, related authorization structure, and set of security policies applies to all directory users.
+In a multiple system environment, where users log on through Unity, a single tdatSystem object, related authorization structure, and set of security policies applies to all directory users.

-In cases where directory users can log on through Unity or directly to the database, Teradata recommends a single authorization structure for all logons, but it is not required.
+In cases where directory users can log on through Unity or directly to the database, Teradata recommends a single authorization structure for all logons.

 For information on creating profile and user objects, see Provisioning Directory Users with Teradata Schema Extensions or Using Native Directory Schema to Provision Directory Users.